Hilary and Jackie: Production

 Scenes were filmed in the Blue Coat School, the County Sessions House, George's Dock, St. George's Hall, and the Walker Art Gallery in Liverpool.
 Additional scenes were filmed at the Royal Academy of Music and Wigmore Hall in London, and most interiors were shot at Shepperton Studios in Surrey.
 Brithdir Mawr, an ancient house in north Wales, was used for location shots of Hilary's house.

 Classical pieces performed in the film include compositions by Edward Elgar, Joseph Haydn, Johann Sebastian Bach, Johannes Brahms, César Franck, Matthias Georg Monn, Georg Friedrich Händel, Robert Schumann, Ludwig van Beethoven, and Antonín Dvořák.
 Jacqueline du Pré's cello in the movie was played and synchronised to Emily Watson's movements by Caroline Dale.

 Release

 Box office

-Hilary and Jackie was released theatrically in the United Kingdom on 22 January 1999.
+Hilary and Jackie was released theatrically in the United Kingdom on 22 January 1999 and grossed £1 million ($1.6 million).
 In the United States, it premiered on 30 December 1998 in a limited release.
-In the United States, the film grossed US$4,912,892 at the box office.
+In the United States and Canada, the film grossed US$4,912,892 (£2.9 million) at the box office.